What Every LMA Client Should Know

 - Key employees stay current with cyber threats, industry technology updates and cyber security best practices.

 - Password reset rotations for custodian, computers and other software programs.

 - Client notification procedures should a breach of their information occur.

 - Restricted access of employees to client account functionality and data.

 - A firm culture of awareness and alertness.

 HOW YOU CAN ASSIST IN PROTECTING YOUR INFORMATION

 - We will not ask you to provide your personal information in an email.
 Please do not email complete social security numbers, dates of birth or account numbers.

-- If you receive an email that “looks like” it came from us and asks you to sign something you aren’t expecting or asks for username/passwords or personal information, do not reply, do not open an attachment, and do not click on links.
+- If you receive an email that “looks like” it came from us and asks you to sign a document you aren’t expecting, provides a hyperlink, or asks for username/passwords or personal information, do not reply, do not open an attachment, and do not click on links.
 Please call us to verify the email instructions.

 - Use up-to-date firewall and anti-virus programs on your personal computer.